mPulseMedia/streamEditor/doc/v1/autodesk.md

 TheMoment adds the new element '**ovrGen_layer**' as a child of the '**oo-player-container**' element.
 All other elements within theMoment overlay appear as a child of this element.
 (On AU's currently live site, the video player object is window["video-ooyala-player"] and ovrGen_layer is added as a child of 'rau-player.')

-TheMoment determines the unique identifer of the currently loaded video, as extracted from **data-embed-code**, for exmaple:
+TheMoment extracts the unique identifer of the currently loaded video from **data-embed-code**, for exmaple:

 > data-embed-code="ptOTNuNzE6h-RpzQi1SLyfjFzuPcnqvu"